EDM115/unzip-bot/README.md

 - `API_HASH` - Your API_HASH.
 Get it from [my.telegram.org](my.telegram.org)
 - `BOT_OWNER` - Your Telegram Account ID.
 Get it from [@MissRose_bot](https://t.me/MissRose_bot) (Start the bot and send `/info` command).
 - `BOT_TOKEN` - Bot Token of Your Telegram Bot.
 Get it from [@BotFather](https://t.me/BotFather)
 - `MONGODB_DBNAME` - *(optional)* A custom name for the MongoDB database, useful if you deploy multiple instances of the bot on the same account.
-Defaults to `unzip_Bot`
+Defaults to `Unzipper_Bot`
 - `MONGODB_URL` - Your MongoDB URL ([**tutorial here**](./CreateMongoDB.md))
 - `LOGS_CHANNEL` - Make a private channel and get its ID (search on Google if you don't know how to do).
 Using a group works as well, just add [`Rose`](https://t.me/MissRose_bot?startgroup=startbot), then send `/id` (In both cases, **make sure to add your bot to the channel/group as an admin !**)